sylsta/OsmAnd_bridge/help/index.en.md

 This plugin has been tested with QGIS 3.4x, under:
 - GNU/Linux Debian 12 & 13 with KDE, Gnome and XFCE;
 - Windows 11 in a VM;
-- macOS Catalina a VM.
+- macOS Catalina in a VM.

-Plesae report any bug or functionality you would like to be implemented.
+Please report any bug or functionality you would like to be implemented.